Person holding their hands by the water

 Typically, mental health problems and financial difficulties can create a spiralling vicious circle where one compounds the other.
 When you have poor mental health, organising and managing financial issues becomes trickier.
 In turn this creates a sense of fear, anxiety and worry, once again affecting your overall mental health.

 Within the vicious cycle of financial problems and mental health effects are the nature of the financial problems themselves.
 If you are unable to work for any period of time, and don’t have income protection in place, then times can become financially difficult.
-Other mental health problems can exacerbate financial problems, for example, when you turn to spending to cheer yourself up, or to feel better.
+Other mental health problems can exacerbate financial problems, for example, when you turn to compulsive spending to cheer yourself up, or to feel better.
 Maintaining motivation for managing financial situations can be hard work at the best of the times, but can become a positively uphill battle with poor mental health.

 Once financial problems have taken root then the effects on mental health become even more complex.
 The current Benefits system is difficult to navigate, and frequently requires an element of ‘fighting’ and pushing for help.
 Individuals with mental health difficulties are the least well placed to work with this.